Blog

 Let's embark on a journey that reveals the story behind this curious practice of the rice toss.

 We must first step back in time to understand the practice and long history.
-In ancient civilizations, many rituals revolved around agriculture and the human connection to the Earth.
+In ancient civilisations, many rituals revolved around agriculture and the human connection to the Earth.
 Fertility and prosperity were especially significant.

 The symbolic link between rice and fertility is clear.
 When thrown at weddings, it represents a wish for the couple to have many children.